Missing sprinter from Sierra Leone sleeping rough in London

 LONDON A sprinter from Sierra Leone, who disappeared after competing in last year's Commonwealth Games, has been sleeping rough in London, afraid to return home because of the Ebola virus, the Guardian reported on Friday.

-Jimmy Thoronka raced in the 4x100 metres relay in Glasgow but disappeared at the end of the competition in August.
+Jimmy Thoronka raced in the 4x100 meters relay in Glasgow but disappeared at the end of the competition in August.

 He failed to return to Sierra Leone after discovering that several members of his family had been killed by the deadly virus.